 If there are concerns about a request for accommodation, the instructor may consult the University Chaplain, Office of Institutional Equity and Accessibility (OIEA), or their department chair or dean for assistance and determination as to whether a reasonable accommodation can be provided.

 The University considers religious accommodation requests by employees, including faculty and staff, based on the totality of the circumstances.
 Faculty and staff requesting a religious accommodation should make the request directly to their supervisor with as much notice as possible.
 Employees may be required to use accrued time (PTO) as part of the religious accommodation.
 If the supervisor determines that the request may pose an undue hardship for the department and/or interfere with the employee’s essential job functions, or if the supervisor otherwise has questions or concerns about the accommodation request, the supervisor should contact their Human Resources Generalist, the University Chaplain, and/or the Office of Institutional Equity and Accessibility.
+Supervisors are advised to consult the Office of Institutional Equity and Accessibility prior to any denial.

 1 In addition, Yale College students may also request a dean’s extension from their residential college dean ( Yale College Programs of Study, H., “Work Missed During the Term.”).
 College deans do not have the authority to excuse attendance or participation but can postpone deadlines for work missed because of the observance of religious holy days.